ekino/veggies/CONTRIBUTING.md

 1. Clone the repo with `git clone https://github.com/ekino/veggies`

-2. Run `yarn install` in the root `veggies` folder.
+2. Run `pnpm install` in the root `veggies` folder.

-Once it is done, you can modify any file locally and run `yarn run examples start` or `yarn test` to check it.
+Once it is done, you can modify any file locally and run `yarn run examples start` or `pnpm run test` to check it.

 ## Submitting a Pull Request